otacke/h5p-todo/README.md

 - Improve content management capabilities (by replacing the list of contents with a different solution in the official plugin or by replacing it with a custom plugin - possible, done before :-))
   - Better filtering
   - Delete content(s) in list directly
+  - Batch export/import
   - ...
+- Endpoint to display H5P content on a plain page including QR code generation to point to.

 #### WP-H5P-Leaderboard
 PlugIn that allows to add a leaderboard to a post based on the scores achieved for a H5P content type.